mubarakb/importance_detector/README.md

-# Are your customers worth targeting more
+# Which customers are worth targeting more